-1. To establish emergency procedures which include notifying emergency services (911), Superintendent, local law enforcement agencies. the fire department. and medical assistance agencies as necessary.
-2. of available equipment То review and update а checklist and emergency telephone numbers.
-3. regularly checklist available equipment numbers. То post and update а of and emergency telephone plan routes То alternate for iniured standard routes obstructed.
-4. transporting the if are 5. То establish а communications consisting of the following elements: system a.
-Systems of specific disaster warning signals that are well known to staff and students. for voice-to voice communication such as intercom, public address system, System or two-way radios. b. c.
+- 1. To establish emergency procedures which include notifying emergency services (911), Superintendent, local law enforcement agencies. the fire department. and medical assistance agencies as necessary.
+2. of available review and update а checklist equipment and emergency telephone numbers.
+3. regularly checklist available equipment telephone numbers. post and update а of and emergency plan To alternate routes for the iniured standard routes obstructed.
+4. transporting are 5.
+To establish а communications consisting οf the following elements: system a.
+Systems of specific disaster warning signals that are well known to staff students.
+System for voice-to voice communication such as intercom, public address system, or equipment such as walkie-talkies.
 Alternate system for written communication with staff in the event voice-to-voice communication is not available. d.
-Designation of a telephone line and number to be used only by the principal (or authorized person) and the superintended during emergencies.

-e.
-Emergency information available with a phone number that is accessible to parents, interested community members, and media respond inquiries in orderly to to an fashion. f.
-Designation for documentation of а person recording incidents for purposes.

-6. To assign duties to non-teaching personnel based on need.
-It is projected that the following assignments will have to be made in the event of emergency: an a.
-Staff member(s) should be assigned to patrol the area in and around the main entrance, to direct parent, paramedics and others the proper destination, and to prohibit press and onlookers from entering the building. to b.
+Designation of a telephone line and number to be used only by the principal (or authorized person) and the superintended during - emergencies. e.
+Emergency information available with a phone number that is accessible to parents, interested community members, and media respond inquiries in orderly to to fashion. f.
+Designation for documentation of person recording incidents for purposes. - 6.
+To assign duties to non-teaching personnel based on need.
+It is projected that the following assignments will have to be made in the event of an emergency: - a.
+Staff member(s) should be assigned to patrol the area in and around the main entrance, to direct parent, paramedics and others to the proper destination, and to prohibit press and onlookers from entering the building. b.
 Staff member(s) should be assigned to monitor and supervise halls and corridors, ensuring that a safe and secure environment is maintained.